Neil McInnes (1924–2017): Public service career

 In 1978, McInnes was recruited by Prime Minister Malcolm Fraser to become the Deputy Director (economic) of the newly created Office of National Assessments (ONA), established to provide intelligence assessments on political, strategic and economic issues directly to the Prime Minister.
 It was reported that Cyrus Vance recommended McInnes to Fraser for this appointment.
 In 1982 he was promoted to Head of Policy Coordination within the Department of Defence, where his responsibilities included oversight of intelligence and security agencies.
 He was a Deputy Secretary in the Department of Prime Minister and Cabinet between 1983 and 1986.
-As such, he was closely involved in providing intelligence and security policy advice to Prime Minister Hawke on both national and international matters.
+In this capacity, he was closely involved in providing intelligence and security policy advice to Prime Minister Hawke on both national and international matters.
+He accompanied the Prime Minister on official visits abroad, notably to the White House in February 1985.

 In 1986, McInnes became the inaugural Inspector-General of Intelligence and Security, a position he held until his retirement in September 1989.
 The creation of this office followed a recommendation by Mr Justice Hope in his Royal Commission reports on the intelligence and security agencies with respect to their accountability.

 In June 1989, McInnes was appointed a Member of the Order of Australia (AM) for public service.